 I’m still here!
-72 years old, skin damage from the sun, the prostate enlarged, the PSA slightly up, chronic leukaemia but on no medication.
-My early life seems distant and like somebody else’s.
+75 years old, skin damage from the sun, the prostate enlarged, the PSA slightly up, chronic leukaemia but on no medication.
+My early life seems distant, rather like somebody else’s.
 The 11 plus failure.
 Becoming a trainee gardener in Shrewsbury Cemetery on my 15th birthday and being taught Victorian horticulture.
 That first set of wheels, the Singer Gazelle in two tone green and rust.
 Was that me?

 Various men taught me and I stole from them those qualities I thought my father might have given me if he had not abandoned the family when I was nine.
 I found him in 2008, in Eire, much loved by his unknowing replica family.
 It was two years after his death, and the word bastard fell futilely on his grave.
 I married in 1971 and Ann and I soon left Shrewsbury, for jobs in Sheffield, Wolverhampton and then Cumbria.
 We both became fell runners and I set some records, the one for the Stretton Skyline Race in 1986 still stands.

 At the age of 46 years I finally crushed that early school failure.
 My RHS Certificate and work diploma qualified me to study and obtain a post grad Diploma in Management Skills (DMS) at Teesside Business School.
 Using my new marketing skills and experience creating over 20 acres of wildflower meadow, I designed and opened the world’s first natural burial site, an idea still expanding across continents and creating forest, orchards and wildflowers.
 Under the slogan ‘Return to Nature’, the unknowing voles, owls, hedgehogs and deer moved in and gave purpose to the otherwise neglected and wasted graves of humans.